hungryram/serhant-iris/content/pages/team.md

 ---
 title: Team
 search_engine_optimization:
-  meta_description: Meet the team who have brought the vision of The Westly to The
-    Upper West Side.
-ODA Architecture, Adam America, Northlink Capital, and SERHANT.
+  meta_description: The team that brings you IRIS Tribeca
-  title_tag: Team | The Westly
+  title_tag: Team | IRIS Tribeca
 team:
 - body: Adam America Real Estate (AARE) is one of New York City’s most active residential developers with over 32 renovation and development projects launched since 2009.